 If you are looking for tips on How to Grow Kale for Beginners this guide will give you just about everything you need.
-From how to plant all the way to harvest get your action to-do list on how to start a backyard garden.
+From how to plant all the way to harvest get your action to-do list for Gardening 101.

 Many kale growing guides will tell you that kale is a cold weather crop that tastes best after a frost as growing it in cold weather gives kale a slightly better taste.
 While this is true, you can really grow kale in any season and in most climates.
 And since it’s easy to grow, it’s perfect for beginner gardeners.